pachyderm/pachyderm/README.md

 [Official Documentation](http://pachyderm.readthedocs.io/en/latest/)

-## What is Pachyderm?

-Pachyderm is a software platform that supports the storage and processing of large data sets.
-Pachyderm is inspired by the Hadoop ecosystem but _shares no code_ with it.
-Instead, we leverage the container ecosystem to provide the broad functionality of Hadoop with the ease of use of Docker.

-Pachyderm was designed to enable everything from "weekend data science" projects to large-scale data collaboration, just like Git does for code.

 ## What's new about Pachyderm?
 (How is it different from Hadoop?)

 There are two bold new ideas in Pachyderm: